The Best Way to Quit Smoking

 Techniques, methods, ways, tools, programmes, plans etc., to stop doing something, and now we have apps.
 This review of the winners for 2016 rubs it in that quitting (or kwitting) smoking is not just difficult but incredibly difficult and will be a struggle, not forgetting that quitting ain’t easy and is hard work.
 Gee, thanks.

 Not one helps you understand why you smoke in the first place or why quitting seems so hard.
-But if you can be helped to understand these matters – very easy! – then quitting can be easy too.
+But if you can be helped to grasp these matters—very easy!—then quitting can be easy too.

 Text © Gabriel Symonds